 That supermarket bar has hidden costs.
 It likely contains detergents and other harmful ingredients.
 Here's what a Herbaria customer told us:

-"I have been in a life long battle with eczema, hives and chronic dry skin.
-After countless trips to dermatologists, purchases of immune suppressants, steroid and OTC creams, it turns out I'm allergic to detergent!
+"I have been in a lifelong battle with eczema, hives, and chronic dry skin.
+After countless trips to dermatologists, and purchases of immune suppressants, steroids, and OTC creams, it turns out I'm allergic to detergent!
 So, in fact, is my five-year-old daughter."

-Think what this woman paid in medical bills, time and aggravation.
+Think about what this woman paid in medical bills, time, and aggravation.
 The soap you choose is no trivial matter.
 Research has shown that eczema can lead to asthma, cases of which have increased significantly since the 1970s.
-That period includes also the rise of body washes.
+That period also includes the rise of body washes.
 To prevent eczema, experts recommend avoiding detergent "soaps" and synthetic fragrances.

-Bottom line: A family of four can purchase a year's supply of Herbaria soap for $226.10, enough for each to use a bar a month.
-They pay for 39 bars and get 9 free with our special offer.
-That's $56.53 per person per year.
+Bottom line: A family of four can purchase a year's supply of Herbaria soap for $253.11, enough for each to use a bar a month.
+Pay for 39 bars and get 9 free with our special offer.
+That's $63.28 per person per year.